Aethar01/hitsuki/README.md

     │   21.png
 ```

-With the number representing the hour in which you wish the wallpaper to be displayed. [br]
+With the number representing the hour in which you wish the wallpaper to be displayed.

 Now add the folders to the hitsuki config with the add command.

 ```